 Hand Hygiene Compliance in Australian Hospitals: 7 Strategies That Work

-How to improve hand washing performance at your healthcare organisation?
-To start with, you need to narrow down compliance strategies to get to those that work in practice.
+So, how do you improve hand washing performance at your healthcare organisation?
+To start with, you need to narrow down compliance strategies to figure out what works in practice.

 What Are the 5 Moments for Hand Hygiene?